chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/knife_bootstrap.md

 `--winrm-ssl-peer-fingerprint FINGERPRINT`

-: SSL certificate fingerprint expected from the target.
+: TLS/SSL certificate fingerprint expected from the target.

 `-f CA_TRUST_PATH`, `--ca-trust-file CA_TRUST_PATH`

-: The Certificate Authority (CA) trust file used for SSL transport
+: The Certificate Authority (CA) trust file used for TLS/SSL transport

 `--winrm-no-verify-cert`

-: Do not verify the SSL certificate of the target node for WinRM.
+: Do not verify the TLS/SSL certificate of the target node for WinRM.

 `--winrm-ssl`

-: Use SSL in the WinRM connection.
+: Use TLS/SSL in the WinRM connection.

 `-w AUTH-METHOD`, `--winrm-auth-method AUTH-METHOD`